ocf/ocfweb/ocfweb/docs/docs/staff/procedures/deploying-services.md

 ## Wrapping up

 Now we have all the necessary configuration to deploy our service.
-To see if everything works, we will deploy the service manually.
+At this point everything should already be deployed automatically by Jenkins.
+If deploying on `dev-kubernetes` we can run these commands to deploy the service manually.
 On `supernova`, first run `kinit`.
 This will obtain a [[kerberos|doc staff/backend/kerberos]] ticket giving us access to the Kubernetes cluster.
 Now run

 ```
 kubectl create namespace <myapp>